etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 ###  Specifying a default value for the filter of a parameter grid field

 The **Default Filter Expression** field of the Field tab allows to define a default value for the filter of a field.
-This default value can be a constant, dependent from another parameter or use OBBindings.
+This default value can be a constant, dependent from another parameter or use `OBBindings`.

 ###  Hiding the parameter name of a grid parameter

 Although it is possible to define several grid parameters in a parameter window, it is likely that most of the times there will be at most one (for instance in pick and execute windows).
-In those cases, you might consider not showing the name of the grid parameter.
-You can do this by unckecking the flag **Show Title** in the Parameter tab.
+In those cases, consider not showing the name of the grid parameter.
+Do this by unckecking the flag **Show Title** in the Parameter tab.

 ###  Adding new buttons

 By default, process definitions have a single **Done** button (and a **Cancel** one in case they are shown in a popup from a standard window).
 It is possible to change that button or to add new ones.

-To do it you can:
+To do it:

   1. Create a new **Reference with Button List** as **Parent Reference**.
 In the **List Reference** add as many records as buttons to be displayed in the process.
 The name of these elements will be seen in the button's label whereas the **Search Key** is the value that will be sent to the **Handler** in the backend within the ` buttonValue ` field.
   2. Add a new parameter to the process with **Button List** as reference and the new reference just created as **Reference Search Key** .